DanielMFernandes/CCNA_Course_Notes/Course_Notes/Virtualizations_and_Cloud_Part1.md

 ![image](https://github.com/psaumur/CCNA/assets/106411237/a3f0e08a-3207-4a69-aa81-d4142d6735a3)

 - In cloud COMPUTING, everything is provided on a “service” model
-- For example: rather than the END USER buying a PHYSICAL server, mounting it on a rack, installing the hypervisor, creating the VM, etc. the service PROVIDER offers all of this as a service
+- For example: rather than the END USER buying a physical server, mounting it on a rack, installing the hypervisor, creating the VM, etc. the service PROVIDER offers all of this as a service
 - There are a variety of services referred to as “___________ as a service” or “__aaS”
 - The THREE service models of cloud COMPUTING are: